• Skip to primary navigation

 The amazing roof tower of sculptures and ornaments is known as a gopuram.
 All the objects are made of plaster and painted a variety of bright colours.

-• The temple was one of eight structures in Singapore that were the first to be gazetted as national monuments, in June 1973.
-To date, 73 buildings that have been recognised in this way, with the most recent additions being three bridges (Cavanagh, Elgin and Anderson) in 2019.
+- The temple was one of eight structures in Singapore that were the first to be gazetted as national monuments, in June 1973.
+To date, 82 buildings, sites and structures have been recognised in this way, with the most recent additions being the Padang in 2022.

 #10 Historical Site of the Battle of Pasir Panjang